seancolsen/octave-compass/src/components/Keyboard/Notes.md

-One keyboard in the whole app -- definitely, because
+One keyboard in the whole app -- yes

-A key controller can have multiple keys
-A key has one and only one key controller
+A controller has one and only one key -- yes

-lighting is handled separately from keyboard??
+A key has one and only one key controller -- yes Lighting is handled separately from keyboard -- yes